 How many ECTS points do you get?

-Standard of education in Geoinformatics provides no less than 90 ECTS credits for 3 semester course of study.
+Standard of education in Horticulture provides no less than 90 ECTS credits for 3-semester course of study.

 What qualifications and powers will you get during studies?